DelphinPETER/TranslationTools/README.md

 Translation Tools
 =================

-Translation Tools is a program, developed by the French OmniRom translator Delphin PETER, to assist OmniRom translators in translating OmniRom into their language.
+Translation Tools is a program, developed by the French Android ROM translator Delphin PETER, to assist translators in translating Android ROM into their language.

 Dependencies
 ------------